graeme-gets/making-embedded-projects/week-three/readme.md

 Repository manager : Fork (I prefer this to the IDE's built in tools for git)

 ## Board used
-For this assignment I used the STM32F401RE whic may well be used for my final project.
+For this assignment I used the STM32F401RE which may well be used for my final project.

 ### Processor modules used
 - Timer 3 - for debounce routine